wildthinkslaboratory/starterblog/drafts/usamts1.md

 ---
 layout: post
 title: USAMTS Competition Problem Explorables
-date: 2020-01-17
+date: 2020-01-20
 smartdown: true
 categories: [ usamts ]
 comments: false
 ---

 The USA Mathematical Talent Search [USAMTS](https://www.usamts.org) is a unique mathematical competition for middle school and high school students.
 Previous competitions contain a treasure trove of challenging, thought provoking and remarkably accessible problems.
 I'm going to write some interactive apps for a few these problems so that it's easier for more people to get to the heart of each problem.
-Here's my first problem.
+Here's the first problem.

 ### USAMTS 2018-2019 Problem Set 1